Blog

 1. Disorganization

-If your accounting procedures are disorganized, everything can take longer than it should.
-If you don’t know whether expenses have been approved, you’ll waste time contacting different departments to approve every line item.
+If your accounting procedures are disorganized, the month-end close process may take longer.
+For example, If you don’t know what financial transactions in the expense account have been approved, you’ll waste time contacting different departments to approve every line item.

 2. Chasing down receipts

-Receipts are often necessary for monthly closing, but tracking down each receipt can take excessive time and effort.
+Receipts are often necessary for the month-end close, but tracking down each receipt can take excessive time and effort.
 Or worse—the receipt you need might have been thrown away weeks ago.
-Accounting teams might have to waste precious time reaching out to people to find out the purpose of various expenses so they can be categorized.
+Consider using a receipt capture tool or store photos or scans of receipts in a cloud storage platform.

 3. Outdated processes

 If you’re still entering expenses manually, you’re spending more time on expense reports than you really need to.
-And if you use multiple software programs that aren’t integrated with each other, you might be stuck transferring information by hand.
+And if you use multiple software programs that aren’t integrated, you might be stuck transferring information by hand.

 4. Creating everything from scratch